jaeill/CVPR23-VNE/README.md

 - If `vne_coef>0`, VNE (as well as rank, disentanglement, and isotropy) of a representation can be increased.
 - If `vne_coef<0`, VNE (as well as rank, disentanglement, and isotropy) of a representation can be decreased.

-For more details, please refer to [A Case Example for Improving Representation Learning with VNE Regularization](./examples/hook).
+For more details, please refer to [An Example Code for Improving Representation Learning with VNE Regularization](./examples/hook).

 `For successful training, we recommend using a large batch size (at least 32) and a small vne_coef (|vne_coef| <= 0.5).`